cambridge-collection/manuscript-result-viewer/README.md

 Set the `apiURL` in `./public/searchResults.config.json` to the desired non-protected search API.

-If testing on locally indexed data, run darwin-solr and darwin-solr-api in docker on your local machine and set `apiURL` to http://localhost.
+If testing on locally indexed data, run [darwin-solr](https://github.com/cambridge-collection/darwin-solr) and [darwin-search](https://github.com/cambridge-collection/darwin-search) in docker on your local machine and set `apiURL` to `http://localhost`.

 If testing against the live data, set `apiURL` to `https://search.darwinproject.ac.uk/`.